-Research has shown that people aged 65+ who have two or more long-term health conditions (multimorbidity) can experience problems when communicating with healthcare staff.
+Research has shown that people aged 65+ who have multiple long-term conditions – multimorbidity (MLTC-M) can experience problems when communicating with healthcare staff.
 These problems can lead to patients feeling uncertain about issues relating to their health and healthcare, and to staff not understanding patients’ needs and concerns.
 Sometimes, this can compromise patient safety.

 In-depth interview study

-We wanted to develop a better understanding of how people aged 65+ who have two or more long-term health conditions communicate with healthcare staff, the problems they face in doing so, and how these can be overcome.
+We wanted to develop a better understanding of how people aged 65+ who have multiple long-term conditions communicate with healthcare staff, the problems they face in doing so, and how these can be overcome.
 We interviewed:

-- 28 people aged 65+ who have two or more long-term health conditions
+- 28 people aged 65+ who have multiple (that is, two or more) long-term conditions

 - 18 staff (clinical and administrative) working in UK General Practices

-Initial results from this study have been shared at three UK conferences.
+Initial results from this study have been shared at three UK and one international conference.
+Full results are being written up for publication.

-We then used our understanding to design materials (booklets and videos) for patients and General Practices.
-Through a series of workshops, we collaborated with patients, carers, staff and other experts to decide what the guidance materials should include.
+We used our understanding from the in-depth interview study to design materials to help improve communication.
+Through a series of five workshops, we collaborated with patients, carers, staff and other experts to decide what these materials should contain.

-The patient booklet “How to get the most out of your General Practice”, contains information and guidance to help people aged 65+ who have two or more long-term health conditions talk to and be heard by staff.
+We created a booklet for patients called “How to get the most out of your General Practice”, and a guide to this booklet for General Practice staff.
+The booklet contains information and guidance to help people aged 65+ who have multiple long-term conditions talk to and be heard by staff.

 Cognitive interview study

-We then wanted to know if the guidance materials made sense and if people would be happy to use them.
-We showed the patient booklet to 15 people aged 65+ who have two or more long-term health conditions (multimorbidity), and asked them to think-aloud as they read through it.
+We wanted to know if the booklet we had created made sense and if people would be happy to use it.
+We showed the booklet to 15 people aged 65+ who had multiple long-term conditions, and asked them to think-aloud as they read through it.
 Based on the feedback we received, we made changes to the design, layout, content and wording of the booklet.

 Feasibility study and process evaluation